 Don’t be afraid to get what you ask for, and don’t be afraid to ask for what you want.
 Dental implant success is dependent upon a lot of factors, but for the large majority, dental implants are a highly-successful, long-lasting treatment for missing teeth.

-If you would like to know more about how dental implants can improve your quality of life, call Dr. Carmona at 512-250-9444 to schedule your consultation.
+If you would like to know more about how dental implants can improve your quality of life, call Austin Dentist Dr. Carmona at 512-250-9444 to schedule your consultation.

-Your dental implants will give you the freedom and confidence to be the person you want to be, but dental implant surgery itself is daunting enough without trying to navigate post-opt care.
+Dental implants from Austin Prosthodontics will give you the freedom and confidence to be the person you want to be.
+But dental implant surgery itself is daunting enough without trying to navigate post-opt care.
 If you’ve found yourself wondering what can I eat after dental implant surgery, you’ve come to the right place.